Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

-{\bf \emph{Convergence of the spectrum and pseudospectrum.}} The first step is to conclude that if the finite rank approximations to the resolvent converge in operator norm at one point $z_0$, then they also converge locally uniformly away from the spectrum of $A$.
-To that end denote by $U_r(\mu)$ the open disc at center $\mu$ and radius $r$.
+The first step is to conclude that if the finite rank approximations to the resolvent converge in operator norm at one point $z_0$, then they also converge locally uniformly away from the spectrum of $A$.
+To that end denote by $U_r(\mu)$ the open disc at centre $\mu$ and radius $r$.

 \begin{proposition} Suppose $R(z)$ and $R_n(z)$ are as above and satisfy \eqref{resolventtiapproksimaatio}.
 Let $\mathcal K \subset \mathbb C$ be compact, $r>0$ and define $ \mathcal K_r = \mathcal K \setminus \bigcup_j U_r(\lambda_j). $ Then for large enough $n$, $R_n(z)$ exists for all $z \in \mathcal K_r$ and $ \sup_{z\in \mathcal K_r}\| R_n(z) -R(z)\| \rightarrow 0 $ as $n \rightarrow \infty$. \end{proposition} \begin{proof} Clearly $ R(z)=R(z_0) (I-(z-z_0)R(z_0))^{-1} $ and $ R_n(z)=R_n(z_0) (I-(z-z_0)R_n(z_0))^{-1} $ for all $z$ in which $R(z)$, resp. $R_n(z)$, exist.
 By (\ref{resolventtiapproksimaatio}) it suffices to prove the existence of $R_n(z)$ and